Medical Records Retention Laws by State (2026 Guide)

 Statute of limitations tolling.
 In most states, the statute of limitations for medical malpractice does not begin to run until the minor reaches the age of majority (typically 18).
 A child injured at birth may have until age 20 or 21 to file a claim, depending on the state's limitations period.

 Continuity of care.
 Pediatric vaccination records, growth charts, developmental assessments, and childhood illness histories all inform adult medical decisions.
-The American Academy of Pediatrics recommends pediatricians retain records indefinitely when feasible.
+The American Academy of Pediatrics recommends that pediatric medical records be retained, at a minimum, for 10 years or the age of majority plus the applicable state statute of limitations, whichever is longer.

 Minor Retention Requirements by State (Longest to Shortest)